visualanalyticshealthcare/homepage/content/2025/docconsortium.md

 2. Supervisor endorsement letter: Confirming PhD candidacy or enrollment in a PhD program, project topic and timeline, and expected benefit to the candidate.
 This should not be a letter of recommendation, but rather a brief statement of support.

 Formatting: Submissions should be single-author only.
-Please use the VGTC Conference Style LaTeX/Word template, which can be found here: https://tc.computer.org/vgtc/publications/conference
+Please use the VGTC Conference Style LaTeX/Word template, which [can be found here](https://tc.computer.org/vgtc/publications/conference).

 ## Organizers & Chairs ##